 If you start working on a new feature or a fix, please create an issue on

-GitHub shortly describing the issue and assign yourself.
+GitHub briefly describing the issue and assign yourself.

 Your startpoint should always be the